 The following link takes you to PDE's recommendations for responding to cases of COVID-19.

 Click HERE for a summary of the CDC's updated Operational Strategy for K-12 Schools Through Phased Mitigation.
-The table below provides an update on the COVID incident rate per 100K and percent positivity rate for Allegheny County for the previous 7 days.
+The table below provides an update on the COVID incident rate per 100K and the percent positivity rate for Allegheny County for the previous 7 days.
 The transmission level is determined by the CDC Indicators and Thresholds for Community Transmission of COVID-19 which was updated by the CDC on February 12, 2021, and adopted by our Board of School Directors on February 12, 2021.
 The source of these data can be found HERE.
+The final update made to this table was made on June 4, 2021.

-NOTE: Per the CDC - Transmission level is determined by both the Cases Per 100K and the Percent Positivity Rate falling in a level.
+NOTE: Per the CDC - The transmission level is determined by both the Cases Per 100K and the Percent Positivity Rate falling in a level.
 If the two indicators suggest different levels, the actions corresponding to the higher threshold should be chosen.

 Confirmed Case - A confirmed case is a known individual that has tested positive for COVID-19.